Reasons to Give Up Soda

-Recently, a person in our Duo Life Community self-experimented to improve his sleep.
+Recently, an individual in our Duo Life Community self-experimented to improve his sleep.
 After journaling and reflecting, he linked the onset of sleep difficulties to a specific point in time: the time Pepsi altered their formula with a new sweetener.
 Once he quit drinking soda, he was able to get a quality night’s rest.

 3. Soda is Highly Acidic.

-Coke is incredibly acidic at a 2.5 (whereas the pH of water is a neutral 7.)
+Coke is incredibly acidic at a 2.5.
+The pH of water is a neutral 7.
 Since the pH scale is logarithmic, that means Coke is 50,000 times more acidic than water.
-Yikes.
-Also, phosphoric acid interferes with the bodies ability to absorb calcium which is critical for bone health.
+Also, phosphoric acid interferes with the body’s ability to absorb calcium which is critical for bone health.
 It is also a necessary mineral for good sleep.
 Do you really want to ingest that much acidity?

 4. It’s Most Harmful to Kids.

 While Alex and I are not parents yet, we are continuously improving our health so that our future family benefits.
 Kids are most targeted by soft drink companies.
 In fact, Coca-Cola pledged in 2012 to stop advertising to children under 12 years old.
 Yet, Coca-Cola was still found to be doing so per the Center for Science in the Public Interest.